 Finally, a couple of lesser-known facts about me…

 When I’m not travelling and writing to earn my crust, I spend time cooking for my family and friends at my olive farm in Southern France and writing poetry, to which end I am invited annually to Yale University’s literary conference.

-In my twenties, I spent three years as a travel PR director.
-I increased account wins by 400% in six months for one agency and worked with clients such as Los Angeles Tourist Board, Air Harrods, Carnegie Club and Qantas Airways.
-My favourite project was volunteer work for charity Coral Cay Conservation helping them to set up a media database, train in-house staff and organize their first-ever celebrity media event.
+In my twenties, I spent several years as a travel PR director.
+As well as increasing account wins by 400% in six months for one agency and working with clients around the globe from London to Sydney and Los Angeles, I volunteered for Coral Cay Conservation overseeing their first-ever celebrity charity event.
 Since those days, I lecture on marketing from time to time as an adjunct university professor in Brussels.